-You shouldn’t be forced to sacrifice comfort or spend a lot to keep your residence at a refreshing temperature during summer weather.
+You shouldn’t have to sacrifice comfort or empty your wallet to keep your house at the right setting during warm days.

-But what is the ideal setting, exactly?
-We go over recommendations from energy pros so you can find the best temp for your family.
+But what is the ideal temp, exactly?
+We review ideas from energy pros so you can choose the best setting for your residence.

-Here’s what we advise for the most energy-efficient setting for air conditioning in Sandpoint.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Sandpoint.

 Recommended Thermostat Settings for Summer